Rashedul/bcell_cll_epigenomes/README.md

 Rscript -e "rmarkdown::render('index.Rmd', output_format = 'all')"
 ```

-#### Alternatively, use the Knit feature in RStudio to generate the R Markdown file on Windows and macOS
+#### Alternatively, use RStudio to knit the R Markdown file on Windows and macOS

 To generate the output document from the R Markdown file `index.Rmd`,